-Fair value of financial assets
+Fair value of financial instruments

-The fair value measurement of the loan granted by EIB requires the Company to assess the amount of additional interest ("royalties", as defined by the royalty agreement with EIB) that will be due according to the loan agreement during a royalty calculation period commencing on January 1, 2021.
-The royalties due during this period will be determined and calculated based on the number of tranches that have been withdrawn and will be indexed to the Company's annual sales turnover.
-For purposes of measuring the fair value of the EIB loan, the Company forecasts the sales that it expects to generate during the royalties period, taking into consideration its operational assumptions such as market release dates of the products, growth and penetration rate in each market.
-See Notes 4 and 12 for details about this loan and the accounting treatment applied.
+The fair value measurement of the loan granted by the EIB requires the Company to assess the amount of additional interest ("royalties") that will be due according to the loan agreement, calculated according to the number of tranches that have been withdrawn and indexed on our annual sales turnover.
+The Company forecasts the sales that will be generated during the royalties' period, taking into consideration operational assumptions such as the market release dates of its products, and the growth and penetration rate in each market.
+See Notes 4.2 and 12 for details about this loan and the accounting treatment applied.